venice-framework/venice/commands /managing_sinks.md

 ## Sink Requests

 - Anything in CAPS needs to be replaced.

   - SINK_NAME
   - DATABASE_NAME
   - TOPIC_NAME

+- Its critical that the TOPIC name is the actual topic that you want.
+  - it is case sensitive
+  - STREAMS don't always have the same stream name as the topic that backs them up

 ### Sinking a topic created from python